deepomicslab/SEAT/README.md

 > + - `fig_width`: integer.
 The figure width.
 > + - `fn`: file path.
 The file path to save the visualization.

-## Citation
+## Reference and Citation

 If you are using SEAT in your project, please cite:

-Chen, Lingxi, and Shuaicheng Li.
+[1] Chen, Lingxi, and Shuaicheng Li.
 "Incorporating cell hierarchy to decipher the functional diversity of single cells." *bioRxiv* (2022).

 ```shell
 @article{chen2022incorporating,